UXSoc/ux-bot/glitch_readme.md

 This should work if you have access the api-keys private repo and have it installed.
 To get access you need to be a contributor to https://github.com/jhburns/api-keys.
 Notify Jonathan Burns @jburns on slakc or email jburns@chapman.edu.

 The keys for this project are under the sync-config-slack.json file and are required in the sync script.

+## Getting books to work

+The /books command uses a file in ./data/db/json/urls.json to store and read urls to distribute.

+If it doesn't already exist, create it locally in glitch, NOT github.
+This ensures it is not changed between git reloads.